Behavior is Language:

 Refer to the addendum regarding Grading Criteria, Course Completion Information, Items to be Submitted and how to submit your completed information.
 The addendum will also note any additional course assignments that you may be required to complete that are not listed in this syllabus.

-Beck, Judith S. (2005).
-Cognitive therapy for challenging problems: What to do when the basics don't work.
-New York: Guilford Press.
+Beck, J. S. (2005).
+Cognitive therapy for challenging problems: What to do when the basics don’t work.
+New York, NY: Guilford Press.